Tyrrrz/Tyrrrz.me/data/blog/additional-nuget-files-in-new-csproj/index.md

 </Project>
 ```

-This will cause MSBuild to copy `SOME_NATIVE_LIBRARY.dll` to output directory on every build.
+This will cause MSBuild to copy `SOME_NATIVE_LIBRARY.dll` to the output directory on every build.

 However, to make sure the external file and targets are included in the NuGet package we also need to add the following item group: